alter

 The Hubble telescope has helped scientists detect several unknown stars.

-The fire inspector ordered the owners of the hotel to install smoke detectors in the corridors.
+The fire inspector ordered the owners of the hotel to install smoke

-someone rich, to make something of greater value
+enrich = v. to make someone rich, to make something of greater value

 syn. enhance